CISSP: The Switch to CAT

 - You cannot go back and change answers

 - Since a CAT exam is adaptive and responds to your answer with a new question, you cannot change an answer once you’ve selected it.

 - Don’t Try to Out-Fox the CAT

 - A common trap of taking a CAT test is to think along with the exam.
-For example, you know that if you answer a question incorrectly, the next question should be slightly easier than the previous.
+For example, you know that if you answer a question incorrectly, the next question should be slightly easier than the previous one.
 Well, if you see an “easy” question then you may panic and think that you answered the previous question incorrectly.
 These thoughts take brain processing and an emotional toll.
 Leave the analyzing to the test engine.

 - You can Fail Faster

 - You can fail the exam after a predetermined number of questions are answered.
 It can be jolting for students to know that months of hard work can be evaluated by a computer in less than an hour.
 Again, don’t be intimidated by this and trust your knowledge.

 Now that you know what a CAT exam is and you know it’s coming soon, what should you do about it?
 The first thing to do is take a deep breath.
 After that deep breath, you should consider accelerating your studies to take the CISSP exam before December of this year.
 We say that not because CAT isn’t conquerable, but because you’ve been preparing for the traditional exam format.
 Taking a CAT isn’t something you do without practice, or without an update to the test day strategies that you have learned.